-Guerrilla marketing requires imagination and a great creative team.
-This type of marketing takes consumers by surprise with its out of the box design and advertising.
+Guerrilla marketing requires imagination and a great creative team as well as the funds.
+However funds can easily be covered using car title loans but this type of marketing takes consumers by surprise with its out of the box design and advertising.
 Some great marketing ideas have come out of the guerrilla marketing think tanks.

 1. Frontline Takes it From the Top